joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-09-easter-bunny.md

 published: true
 title: Hard choices for the Easter bunny
 date: 2023/04/09
-subtitle: Hoppity hop — which arrangement are you going to get?
+subtitle: Hoppity hop, which carton are you going to get?
 tags: counting symmetry
 ---